crosswalk-project/crosswalk-website/documentation/18-Screens.md

 *   Apply the scaling and offsets to the whole game container using [CSS transforms](http://www.w3.org/TR/css-transforms-1/).

-With this information, a scale can be applied to the whole container using JavaScript:
+By implementing this pseudo-code in JavaScript, a scale can be applied to the whole container:

     var scale = function () {
       var container = document.querySelector('#container');